JetBrains/kotlin-web-site/docs/topics/gradle.md

 * Compile and test code with a not yet released language version.

 With toolchain support, Gradle can autodetect local JDKs and install missing JDKs that Gradle requires for the build.
-Now Gradle itself can run on any JDK and still reuse the [remote build cache feature](#gradle-build-cache-support).
+Now Gradle itself can run on any JDK and still reuse the [remote build cache feature](#gradle-build-cache-support) for tasks that depend on major JDK version.

 The Kotlin Gradle plugin supports the Java toolchain for Kotlin/JVM compilation tasks.
 JS and Native tasks don't use the toolchain.
 The Kotlin compiler always uses the JDK the Gradle daemon is running on.
 The toolchain:
 * Sets the [`jdkHome` option](#attributes-specific-for-jvm) available for JVM targets.
-* Sets the [`kotlinOptions.jvmTarget`](#attributes-specific-for-jvm) to the toolchain's JDK version if the user didn't set the `jvmTarget` option explicitly.
+* Sets the [`kotlinOptions.jvmTarget`](#attributes-specific-for-jvm) to the toolchain's JDK version if the user doesn't set the `jvmTarget` option explicitly.
-  If you don't configure the toolchain, the `jvmTarget` field will use the default value.
+  If the user doesn't configure the toolchain, the `jvmTarget` field will use the default value.
   Learn more about [targets compatibility](#check-for-jvm-targets-compatibility).
 * Affects which JDK [`kapt` workers](kapt.md#running-kapt-tasks-in-parallel) are running on.